 California law provides that accrued vacation time or PTO belongs to the employee.
-Employees may either use their vacation time or cash out the value of those hours.
+Employees may either use their vacation time during their employment, or cash out the value of those hour at the time of their separations.
 When an employee quits or is fired or laid off, all accrued, unused vacation time must be included in the employee's final paycheck.

 According to California law, PTO and vacation are wages that have been earned by, but not yet paid to, the employee.
-Once you earn the vacation or PTO, it cannot be taken away.
-This means "use it or lose it" policies are illegal in California.
+Once you earn vacation or PTO, it cannot be taken away.
+This means "use it or lose it" policies, in which employees must use vacation by a certain date or forfeit it, are illegal in California.

 The catch is that employers aren't legally obligated to offer vacation or PTO in the first place.
 If they do, however, then they must comply with the law.

 In the case of Suastez v.
 Plastic Dress-Up Co., 31 Cal.3d 774, 782 (1982), the employer’s policy declared that one week of PTO/vacation would accrue after one year of employment.
 The California Supreme Court held that the PTO/vacation time was not earned at the end of the year, but instead earned on a pro-rata basis as the employee worked (typically during each pay period).
 In other words, an employee earned half a week of vacation after working for six months and was entitled to those wages.